Focus on Physicians:

 HALT: A Self-Coaching Stress Management Tool for Physicians

 As a physician coach specializing in burnout and professional transitions, I've seen firsthand how the current state of healthcare can push even the most resilient doctors to their limits.
-Although you didn’t cause the problem, it’s important that you remain mindful of the far-reaching implications of your communications and actions, regardless of the high quality of care that you provide.
 To get you back on track, the simple acronym "HALT" – Hungry, Angry, Lonely, Tired – can be an important tool for self-awareness and self-care.

-HALT was originally developed by David Streem, MD, a psychiatrist and addiction specialist, as a reminder to stop and identify the triggers that might lead to a relapse.
-But for physicians, the acronym is also an intuitive tool that can remind you to mindfully take a pause and check in with how you’re feeling, and why, when something or someone triggers a reaction.
+HALT stands for Hungry, Angry, Lonely, Tired.
+Originally developed by psychiatrist and addiction specialist Dr. David Streem, HALT was designed to help people recognize the triggers that might lead to a relapse.
+But for physicians, the acronym serves as an intuitive tool that can remind you to mindfully take a pause and acknowledge what you need, instead of lashing out with a reaction that you might later regret.

 Here's how HALT works: